rwb/c621/README.md

 #### Topic 11: Regression with a categorical (binary) independent variable

-* We will start a new R session for this unit,
+* We will start a new R session for this unit.

 ```R
 # categorical independent variable (treatment)